MJAS1/vidman/README.md

 encountered on Ubuntu 12.04 LTS but newer versions should be fine.
 Vsync also requires a graphics card with OpenGL support.
 Some older Nvidia drivers caused the software to sometimes hang while using vsync but this problem should be fixed on newer drivers.
-Nvidia drivers for Linux x64 version 331.113 were used for testing.
 Vsync can be turned off by modifying the config file usually located at ~/.config/BECS/VidMan.conf and changing the variable vsync to false.

 ## Installation

-VidMan requires Qt and OpenCV to compile.
-This branch should work with all Qt versions starting from Qt 4.8, including Qt 5.
-It hasn't been properly tested, so if you face any strange problems, you should switch to the master branch version and use it with Qt 4.8.
-OpenCV 2.4.9 was used for testing but newer versions, including OpenCV 3 should work too.
+VidMan requires Qt and at least OpenCV 3.0 to compile.
 Other packages required are libjpeg-dev and libdc1394-22-dev, which can be installed via:

 	sudo apt-get install libjpeg-dev libdc1394-22-dev